T

 Insider tips

-• Utilize Singapore's efficient public transport system (MRT) to get around.
+• Utilize Singapore's efficient public transport (MRT) to save money and time.

 • Stay hydrated; Singapore is hot and humid year-round.